MenkeTechnologies/zpwr/README.md

 ## Features
 - spelling correction, abbreviation expansion and automatic capitalization on the command line
-- snippets with tabstops that expand with spacebar and advance to next stop with C-P
+- snippets with tabstops that expand with spacebar and advance to next stop with C-p
 - expanding regular aliases and global aliases from zsh menu selection and in vim insert mode
 - color-coded sections of zsh menu completion for commands, aliases, functions and builtins
 - color-coded sections of zsh menu completion for man pages